veranovus/sbre/README.md

 ## Changes

-- Removed unnecessary debug information
+- New Keyboard Input Option